Dnncha/dnncha.github.io/_posts/2014-08-06-jekyll-vs-wordpress.md

 categories: jekyll wordpress blogging cms
 ---

-I've been working with Wordpress for years, and it is a truly remarkable package that solves all sorts of problems.
-However, over the years, I've become frustrated with the workflow.
-I was looking for a blog that I could develop and write locally, and then push up it the server by easily hitting a switch.
+Wordpress is is a truly remarkable package that solves all sorts of problems.
+It's an all in one publishing system that I can barely believe is free.
+However, over the years, I've become frustrated with my workflow with it.
+The network lag while clicking through the dashboard often gets on my nerves when I've had a few coffees.
+I decided I wanted a blog that I could develop and write locally, and had a one button push up to the server.
 Ideally I'd write some Markdown in Byword, and then have it automatically converted and pushed to the server,

-So what I was looking for, it turns out, was [Jeykll](http://jekyllrb.com/).
+So what I was looking for, it turns out, was [Jeykll](http://jekyllrb.com/), running on Github pages.
 It is a static site generator and it keeps your entire blog in a neat little folder, in text files.
-It doesn't use a database.

 ##It's easy to get set up